All Episodes

 Also, mammograms cause cancer, by the way.

-I mean, they they literally induce cancer.
+I mean, they literally induce cancer and informed women know that.

-And informed women know that, and so they limit that.
+And so they limit that.

 But the answers to cancer or diabetes or heart disease or high blood pressure or everything else are already available in the natural world.

-So the Western medical system simply does not produce better outcomes and certainly does not produce them at a lower cost because we have the highest health care costs in the world, and yet among the very worst outcomes.
+So the Western medical system simply does not produce better outcomes and certainly does not produce them at a lower cost because we have the highest healthcare costs in the world and yet among the very worst outcomes.

 Well, vaccines are related to that because of the peanut-derived ingredients that are used in vaccines.

-But the other part of that is I kind of mentioned this earlier, the lack of exposure to the natural world when you have kids that grow up in cities and artificial sanitized environments where everything is sprayed down, you know, with sanitizers all day long and hand sanitizers.
+When you have kids that grow up in cities and artificial sanitized environments where everything is sprayed down with sanitizers all day long and hand sanitizers, Tom, I don't use any of that stuff.

 So I'm raking out the chicken house.

-I'm I'm jogging, I'm doing exercise.
+I'm doing exercise.

 And then I just go on my keyboard without washing my hands.